-The flexible metal hose (Figure 29) or bellows is generally made of stainless steel, and the thickness of the metal and the pitch of the corrugation will determine its flexibility and strength.
-For our application, the hose has to balance flexibility (minimum bending radius) and longevity (resist repetitive bending for the life of the array).
-The manufactured vacuum hoses are usually sold in short sections (1-2 meters max) and are fairly expensive.
-For example: a two-meter long NW40 hose (1-1/2" internal diameter) with 0.010" thickness is approximately \$400.
-Some of the key benefits of the metal hose are: they should stay flexible down to low temperature (-25°C), they are recommended for high vacuum and they are not UV sensitive.
-It is important to note that because of the wall corrugation, their conductance is reduced in comparison with the smooth reinforced PVC flex, which means that for the exact same length and diameter of hose, the pressure drop will be larger.
+The flexible metal hose (Figure 28) or bellows is generally made of stainless steel, and the thickness of the metal and the pitch of the corrugation will determine its flexibility and strength.
+For our application, the hose has to balance flexibility (minimum bending radius) and longevity (resist repetitive bending for the array's life).
+The manufactured vacuum hoses are usually sold in short sections (1-2 meters max) and are expensive.
+For example, a two-meter long NW40 hose (1-1/2" internal diameter) with 0.010" thickness is approximately \$400.
+Some of the key benefits of the metal hose are that they should stay flexible down to low temperatures (-25°C), are recommended for high vacuum, and are not UV sensitive.
+It is important to note that because of the wall corrugation, their conductance is reduced compared to the smooth reinforced PVC flex, which means that the pressure drop will be more significant for the same length and diameter of the hose.

-Figure 29: Flexible metal hose.
+Figure 28: Flexible metal hose.

-For the prototype antenna, the vacuum hose will be built from bulk material purchased from the manufacturer Hose Master.
-The hose selected is called MASTERFLEX, it has a close pitch corrugation for greater flexibility (dynamic bending radius 230 mm) and come with a single braid for much improved working pressure (531 psi versus 28 psi for the unbraided model).
-Building the vacuum hose out of a single section will reduce the risk of leakage and guarantee a uniform flexibility within the cable carrier.
+For the prototype antenna, the vacuum hose will be built from bulk material purchased from the manufacturer, Hose Master.
+The hose selected is called MASTERFLEX; it has a close pitch corrugation for greater flexibility (dynamic bending radius 230 mm) and comes with a single braid for much-improved working pressure (531 psi versus 28 psi for the unbraided model).
+Building the vacuum hose out of a single section will reduce the risk of leakage and guarantee more uniform flexibility within the cable carrier.